Part 2 - Services To Indians And Others

 A Tribe must:

-- Provide a written process to the patient:
+- Provide a written appeals process to the patient:

 - negotiated and incorporated into the annual funding agreement;

-- is comparable to the IHS appeals process; and
+- s comparable to the IHS appeals process; and

 - Ensure that it has left sufficient resources with the IHS to conduct the appeal process.
 NOTE: It is not sufficient to have the IHS appeals procedures negotiated and incorporated into a Tribe’s funding agreement that the IHS appeals procedures will be used without fiscal evidence that sufficient funds have been withheld to pay for a Tribe’s appeals process.